EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I continued on the React module and reached 55% of the challenges from Front-End Libraries certificate @freecodecamp.

+### Day 45: August 18, Tueday, 2020

+**Today's Progress**: Today I continued on the React module and reached 81% of the challenges from Front-End Libraries certificate @freecodecamp.Almost done with React!